 Mahsuda Snaith is a writer of novels and short stories.
+Her debut novel ‘The Things We Thought We Knew’ was released in 2017 when she was named an ‘Observer New Face of Fiction’.
+Her second novel ‘How to Find Home’ was chosen as a BBC Radio 4 ‘Book at Bedtime’.
 She is the winner of the SI Leeds Literary Prize 2014 and Bristol Short Story Prize 2014.
-Her debut novel ‘The Things We Thought We Knew’ was published in 2017 when she was named an ‘Observer New Face of Fiction’.
-Her second novel ‘How to Find Home’ was chosen as a BBC Radio 4 ‘Book at Bedtime’.

-Mahsuda has led creative writing workshops in universities, hospitals, schools and in a homeless hostel.
-She is currently commisioned to be writer for the Colonial Countryside project and is a mentor for the Middle Way Mentoring Project for BAME writers in the Midlands (links below).
+Mahsuda has led creative writing workshops in universities, hospitals, schools and a homeless hostel.
+She is a commissioned writer for the Colonial Countryside project and is currently working on her third novel.
+Mahsuda lives in Leicester.